ros2/ros1_bridge/README.md

 ```
 # Shell E:
-. /opt/ros/kinetic/setup.bash
+. /opt/ros/melodic/setup.bash
 # Or, on OSX, something like:
 # . ~/ros_catkin_ws/install_isolated/setup.bash
 rostopic pub -r 1 /flip_image std_msgs/Bool "{data: true}"
 rostopic pub -r 1 /flip_image std_msgs/Bool "{data: false}"
 ```

-The screenshot shows all the shell windows and their expected content (it was taken when Indigo was supported - you should use Kinetic):
+The screenshot shows all the shell windows and their expected content (it was taken when Indigo was supported - you should use Melodic):

 ![ROS 2 camera and ROS 1 rqt](doc/ros2_camera_ros1_rqt.png)